-In-situ Raman is used to detect the change of the C≡N chemical environment for MnHCF with gSV during the cycle.
+In-situ Raman measurement is used to detect the change of the C≡N chemical environment for MnHCF with gSV during the cycle.
 The peak of C≡N is highly sensitive to the connected atoms with different valance.
 When the voltage reaches 3.75 V upon charging, two peaks at 2079 cm-1 and 2118 cm-1 disappear completely, indicating that Fe2+ is completely oxidized to Fe3+.
 And the new peak at 2165 cm-1 increases gradually when charging from 3.75 to 4.3 V, corresponding to the oxidation of Mn2+ to Mn3+.
 The evolution is highly reversible upon discharging.
 However, the Ex-situ Raman of MnHCF-DV only shows peak broadening from 2.0 to 4.3 V, indicating a low electrochemical activity.